Why invest? Get the basics right

 That’s why you might want to consider investing if you want to give your money the chance to maintain its value and, more importantly, the potential to grow in value.

 Now you know why it could make sense for you to invest, the next step is to find out how.
-If you’re still unsure about investing you can get professional advice from 1825 – Standard Life’s financial planning arm* or visit unbiased to find an adviser in your area.
+If you’re still unsure about investing you can get professional advice from 1825, Financial Planning from Standard Life* or visit unbiased to find an adviser in your area.

 This article should not be regarded as financial advice.
 The information here is based on our understanding in June 2019.
 Your personal circumstances also have an impact on tax treatment.